RaspberryPiFoundation/scratch-curriculum/en-GB/Additional Projects/Simone Ballerina/Simone Ballerina.md

     broadcast [Won v]
 ```

-And we need to edit each of the 4 receiver codes to broadcast CorrectGuess rather than delete an item from *sequence*.
+And we need to edit each of the 4 receiver codes to broadcast CorrectGuess rather than delete an item from `sequence` {.blockorange}.

 ```blocks
 when I receive [BlueClicked v]